CongJyu/Pineapple/README.md

 A library management CLI

+This is a COMMAND LINE TOOL, final-term project of the C++ Language Programming Course, CSEE, HNU.

+All Rights Reserved.
+Rain Chen 2021.

 ## Basic functions

 This is a simple CLI that can help you check your books list stored on your disk, manage users, and record logs.
 Just like a simple library.